 Victoria DE LA HUERGA

-Vice President, ADM Ventures
+Vice President, Investor Relations and ADM Ventures

 Archer Daniels Midland Company

 Victoria de la Huerga is vice president, Investor Relations and ADM Ventures, for Archer Daniels Midland Company.
 In her Investor Relations role, she oversees the relationships and communications with existing and potential shareholders on ADM’s strategy and performance.
 In her Ventures role, she oversees ADM’s efforts to drive organic growth through internal product development, external partnerships, and investments.
 Prior to her current position, de la Huerga was global head of marketing and strategy for ADM’s WILD Flavors and Specialty Ingredients business unit.
 She has also served as head of North American beverage; head of Latin America & strategic planning; and head of North American technology and innovation for WILD Flavors.
 Before joining ADM, de la Huerga spent 12 years in global product development at PepsiCo where she was responsible for PepsiCo’s carbonated beverage portfolio.
 She also spent two years with Joseph E. Seagram & Son.
 De la Huerga holds a bachelor’s degree in Biochemistry from the University of Wisconsin – Madison.
 She has also completed executive business programs at Harvard Business School and IMD.
 De la Huerga serves as a Co-Chair for The American Cancer Society’s Taste of Hope event for both the 2018 and 2019 event.
 Prior to this, she served on the Council for Taste of Hope in 2016 and 2017.
 In 2019, the Illinois Diversity Council recognized ADM’s Victoria de la Huerga among the organization’s annual “Power 50” at the Illinois Women’s Conference in Chicago.
 The Power 50 recognizes women in leadership roles in the state of Illinois.